Brainz22/useful_notes/EMP_setup.md

    -    mulder, untar the folder: `tar -xzvf dump.tar.gz`.
    -    Run `vivado_hls -f run_Sim.tcl`

 5. Add the `LLPtag` folder with the hls files, similar to [here](https://gitlab.cern.ch/cms-cactus/phase2/firmware/correlator-common/-/tree/btag_nn_token/jetmet/seededcone/btag?ref_type=heads).
+I used vivado2020.1 to convert the model to hls because it optimized the latency (versus vitis2022.2, for example).
       * Following the link, add the files `algo_llp.cpp` and `algo_llp.h` similar to the `btagger` on the link.
 Make sure you pay attention to the changes in `make_inputs`.
       * Add `synchronizer.h`.
       * Add `data.h` and make changes to the respective file following the one for the btagger file [here](https://gitlab.cern.ch/cms-cactus/phase2/firmware/correlator-common/-/blob/btag_nn_token/jetmet/seededcone/firmware/data.h?ref_type=heads).
 Basically, we need to define `lllp_tag_score_t`, a `clear()` function, and some constants similar to the file on the link.